jamiegcan/a-place-for-salvador-allende/a_place_for_salvador_allende.md

 ## Who are naming places after Salvador Allende?

-Outside of Chile, I can identify three interest groups that have been naming and building things in honor of Salvador Allende: socialists, democrats, and Chileans.
+Outside of Chile, we can identify three interest groups that have been naming and building things in honor of Salvador Allende: socialists, democrats, and Chileans.
 All three reflect who Allende was, but each interest group has their own reasons to honor Allende, which in turn reflects who they are (or who they think they are).

 Notes about images: